isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

        For call parameters and metadata, see [Test call details.](/help/sdk-implement/validation/test-call-details.md#play-main-content)

 1. **Pause during playback for at least 30 seconds.** On pause of the media player, pause event calls will be sent by the SDK to the Media Analytics server every 10 seconds.
 After pause ends, the play events should resume.

+    For call parameters and metadata, see [Test call details.](/help/sdk-implement/validation/test-call-details.md#pause-main-content)

 1. **Seek/scrub media.** On scrubbing of media playhead, no special tracking calls are sent, however, when media playback resumes after scrubbing, the playhead value should reflect the new position within the main content.